kimdahee0815/HackTheMoon/src/site/notes/3_Learning/Napoli Matfia and Italian football players.md

 He is really good at cooking Italian Dish.
 I don't know a whole lot about him, but I could tell he is a really professional cook by watching him cooking in the TV show.
 In this video, he cooks some traditional Italian dish for Italians football players who came for Nexon Icon match in Korea.
-They were very disappointed at Italian dishes first time they tried in Korea, but after they tasted some dishes from him, they are very impressed and satisfied about his cooking skills and praised that they felt like they are in hometown. 😀
+They were very disappointed at Italian dishes first time they tried in Korea, but after they tasted some dishes from him, they are very impressed and satisfied about his cooking skills and praised that they felt like they were in hometown. 😀
 After I watched this video, I became to want more to try his dishes, but his dishes are quite expensive unfortunately.
 (6-7 courses dishes for one meal, 100,000 won, which is about $75)
 Maybe on a special day, I might try some of his dishes. 😋